 This section will present the throughput and latency values of our benchmarking exercise

 We conducted a throughput test to assess RabbitMQ's performance with varying message sizes.
-Specifically, we tested message sizes of 16 bytes, 1024 bytes, and 1,000,000 bytes/1 megabyte, with 3 producers and 5 consumers for each message size.
+Specifically, we tested message sizes of 16 bytes and 1024 bytes, with 3 producers and 5 consumers for each message size.

-The outcomes of our evaluation are presented in the chart below.
+The outcome of our evaluation is presented in the chart below.

 Figure 1 - RabbitMQ Throughput

 In the chart above, we see RabbitMQ performing at around 40k+ messages/sec, when tested with lightweight messages of about 16 bytes.
-We also see RabbitMQ performing at around 30k+ and 800+ messages/sec when tested with 1024 bytes and 1 megabyte messages respectively.
+We also see RabbitMQ performing at around 26k+ when tested with 1024 bytes messages.

 The table below shows the latency distribution of RabbitMQ for different message sizes– because generally, latency data does not have a normal distribution, reporting it in terms of percentiles gives a more holistic picture.